amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/60_add_custom_gui/20_hosted_ui.md

     }
 {{< /highlight >}}

-Notice that the `showSignIn()` is used t display both the dropin UI and the hosted UI.
+Notice that the `showSignIn()` is used to display both the dropin UI and the hosted UI.
 The difference lies in the options passed.
 To show the drop in UI, pass a `HostedUIOptions` object.

 To experiment the hosted UI, you replace one line of code in the file *Landmarks/LoginViewController.swift*: